fabmob/standard-covoiturage/standard-covoiturage_specification.md

     F -.-> |Back to MaaS| G((Display trip<br>booked))
 ~~~

-##### Information push from carsharing operator to MaaS platform (booking feed flow)
+#### 3.2.4.
+Booking information push from carsharing operator to MaaS platform (booking feed flow)

 The booking feed is the channel by which the transport operator sends
 information to the MaaS platform, about the booking events happening on the
 transport operator website or app.
 The booking feed mechanism relies on an
 [Open ID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html)
 identity layer where the Provider is the MaaS platform, subsequently referred
 to as "MaaS connect".
-See [the dedicated section](#33-authentication-across-platforms-maas-connect) for further information.
+See [the dedicated
+section](#33-authentication-across-platforms-maas-connect) for further
+information.
+This section adds up to the above flow independent
+specifications.

+The MaaS platform needs to implement the following endpoint:

+* `POST /booking_events`

-A transport operator offering booking by deep link MUST accept
+A transport operator offering booking by deep link MUST accept authentication
-authentification via "MaaS connect".
+via "MaaS connect".

 A MaaS platform SHOULD provide a "MaaS Connect" identity layer in order to get
 back information on booking events happening on the platform of the transport